 - Overview and Admission Requirements: Learn what is required for admittance to these competitive graduate programs.

 - M.S.
-Human Development and Family Studies: This graduate program is designed to prepare students to be scholarly leaders, researchers or professors in human services and early childhood related fields.
+Human Development and Family Sciences: This graduate program is designed to prepare students to be scholarly leaders, researchers or professors in human services and early childhood related fields.

 - Ph.D.
-Human Development and Family Studies: This graduate program combines course work and extensive field work and research under the guidance of experienced faculty mentors.
+Human Development and Family Sciences: This graduate program combines course work and extensive field work and research under the guidance of experienced faculty mentors.

 - M.A. in Early Childhood Development and Programming: This 12-month professional graduate program prepares students to administer high quality early childhood programming through coursework and clinical experiences in early childhood centers.